 In February 2006, 20 of WFTDA’s 30 member leagues competed in the first-ever all-women roller derby tournament in Tucson, Ari.
 Three days of hard skating produced the first national derby champions, the Texas Rollergirls.
 The WCR All-Stars, having skated for one season on a small track (there were no standards prior to the first season), finished 18th out of 20 teams.

 In June 2006, WCR moved to Cicero Stadium, where we could finally lay down a regulation-sized track and incorporate more room for our ever-growing fan base.
 But by 2008, we were selling out even the 1,500-capacity Cicero Stadium.
 In July 2008, an agreement was finalized with the University of Illinois at Chicago, making the UIC Pavilion the league’s new home.
-Seven years later, WCR still holds bouts at this venue in downtown Chicago.
+Ten years later, WCR still holds bouts at this venue in downtown Chicago.

-WCR continued to expand and evolve, just like the sport of roller derby itself.
+WCR continues to expand and evolve, just like the sport of roller derby itself.
 In 2009, WCR added a second travel team, Second Wind, to boost our interleague competition and serve as a training ground for future All-Stars.
 In 2013, WCR added a third travel team, Third Coast.

 In 2010, WCR hosted the WFTDA Championships, Uproar on the Lakeshore.
 The WCR All-Stars took first in the North Central Region Playoff, earning them a bye in the first round of the Championship.
 WCR lost to Oly Rollers, who went on to take second place overall, in the second round.